rb-rl/DDPG/Report.md

 ## Implementation

-The reinforcement learning agent used in this project is based on a deep deterministic policy gradient.
+The reinforcement learning agent used in this project is based on a deep deterministic policy gradient [1].

 ### Actor Updates